 Input from teachers about the children’s early learning, peer relationships and any special educational needs enriches the information we collect directly from the parents.
-Following on from our first school survey, conducted in nursery schools in 2016, first-year primary school teachers were asked by Elfe parents in spring 2018 to give the children maths and French exercises to do.
+Following on from our first two school surveys, conducted in nursery schools in 2016 and in the first year of primary school in 2018, Year 3 primary teachers have been asked by Elfe parents in the fall of 2020 to give their children maths and French exercises to do.